21 Amazing Fluffy Animals in the World

 Image Source: Tambako The Jaguar

 The snow leopard is a solitary wild cat species that is popular across the world because of its fluffy fur and elusive behavior.
 The apex predator is mostly seen in the rugged mountains of Central Asia.
-The endangered animal species are perfectly adapted to the cold and barren landscape of high altitude, however, human threats are causing a drastic decline in population.
+The endangered animal species are perfectly adapted to the cold and barren landscape of high altitude, however, human threats are causing a drastic population decline.
 They are not aggressive towards humans and mainly prey on ibex, argali, and blue sheep.
 The average lifespan of Snow leopards is 10 to 12 years in the world.
+It is one of the animals that live in the tundra region.

 Snow Leopard